NikolettVar/data-structures-binary-tree-food/README.md

 An interface for a Binary Tree is created that ensures that only trees of comparable objects can be constructed.
 Methods to implement:

-isEmpty, checks if tree contains no nodes add, inserts new node into the tree size, counts the number of nodes in the tree minEmission, finds the minimum CO2 emission car maxEmission, finds the maximum CO2 emission car inOrder, a tree traversal method, prints the nodes in ascending order.
+- isEmpty, checks if tree contains no nodes
+- add, inserts new node into the tree
+- size,  counts the number of nodes in the tree
+- minHealthIndex, finds the minimum health index food
+- maxHealthIndex, finds the maximum health index food
+- inOrder, a tree traversal method, prints the nodes in ascending order.